Does media use really impact marital quality?

 It is interesting that the husband's use of social media appeared to impact marital quality more than the wife's.
 Dew and Tulane speculated that, since women use communication to build their relationships more than men do, they see it as just another tool to communicate and connect.
 However, men's use of social networking sites may violate social norms and expectations about their behavior, which could lead to marital issues.

-What can couples do to keep media use from harming their marital quality?
+How can you keep media use from harming your marital quality?

 Sitting beside each other doesn't necessarily mean you are spending quality time together, especially if you both are in your own worlds utilizing media.
 Take steps to ensure that media doesn't distract you from the most important relationship in your life.